bakuninpr/Incorporating-Open-Data-Into-Introductory-Courses-in-Statistics/README.md

 and others.
 Data wrangling and discussion of results are recognized as important case study components.
 Thus, the open data based case studies attend most GAISE College Report recommendations.
 Reproducible R code is made available for each case study.
 Example uses of open data in more advanced courses in statistics are also described.
 Supplementary materials for this article are available here.

+For more R codes using open data check out https://github.com/bakuninpr/Principles-of-Managerial-Statistics-and-Data-Science